RahulChoudhary07/E-commerce-Cart/README.md

-# E-commerce cart
+# E-commerce Cart

-In our app, users can buy/sell products.
+In our application, users can buy/sell products.
 To buy, a user adds items to his/her cart, pays online, and views his/her invoices.
 To sell a product, s/he adds its title, image, price, and short description.

 ## Design